ajaygatla12121/GLCA_SEP23_AjayKumar/README.md

 # Steps for Executing the application

-To Execute Backend code of the project, please follow these steps:
+i) To Execute Backend code of the project, please follow these steps:

 1. To execute the backend part of this application, we need to use the Spring Boot Framework project.
 2. The Spring Boot Framework is an open-source Java-based framework used for creating stand-alone, production-grade Spring-based applications.